The Mahler measure of exact polynomials in three variables: Introduction

 where $\chi$ are odd quadratic Dirichlet characters.
-In section \ref{Examples}, we prove under Beilinson's conjecture the following identity (see Example \ref{ly}(a))
+In cases where the coefficient $a$ is nonzero, such identities are referred to as \textit{mixed identities}.
+Table \ref{mix1} consists of mixed identities we prove (up to rational factors) under Beilinson's conjecture for genus 1 curves (see Sections \ref{ly}(a) and \ref{ly}(e)).

-It is conjectured by Boyd in \cite{Boy06} that $a= -1/6$ and $b = 1$.
-This polynomial does not satisfy the conditions (iv)-(v) of Theorem \ref{lalinthm} of Lalín.
-Moreover, the Maillot variety $W_P$ is a curve of genus 1 which does not have any rational point, hence violates condition (i) also.
+The first polynomial in Table \ref{mix1} does not satisfy conditions (iv)-(v) of Theorem \ref{lalinthm} of Lalín.
+Moreover, the Maillot variety $W_P$ is a curve of genus 1 and does not have any rational point, hence violates condition (i) also.
+For the second polynomial in Table \ref{mix1}, the Maillot variety $W_P$ is a union of a line and a nonsingular curve of genus 1.
+We also give an example to which our theorem does not apply (see Section \ref{ly}(d))